Anonymous1925/Hinter/README.md

 Some hidden fairness issues can be tested in this [hugging face space](https://huggingface.co/spaces/Anonymous1925/Hinter).

 ## Getting Started

+If you want to simply test the tool on your data, you can find the tool with a README adapted inside the folder [Hinter_tool_usage](./Hinter_tool_usage).

 This section explains how to install the necessary components and launch the experiments.